rattlehead12/icinga2/doc/17-language-reference.md

 AttachDebugger      |**Read-write.** Whether to attach a debugger when Icinga 2 crashes.
 Defaults to false.
 RunAsUser           |**Read-write.** Defines the user the Icinga 2 daemon is running as.
 Used in the `init.conf` configuration file.
 RunAsGroup          |**Read-write.** Defines the group the Icinga 2 daemon is running as.
 Used in the `init.conf` configuration file.
+RLimitFiles         |**Read-write.** Defines the resource limit for RLIMIT_NOFILE that should be set at start-up.
+Used in the `init.conf` configuration file.
+RLimitProcesses     |**Read-write.** Defines the resource limit for RLIMIT_NPROC that should be set at start-up.
+Used in the `init.conf` configuration file.
+RLimitStack         |**Read-write.** Defines the resource limit for RLIMIT_STACK that should be set at start-up.
+Used in the `init.conf` configuration file.
 PlatformName        |**Read-only.** The name of the operating system, e.g. "Ubuntu".
 PlatformVersion     |**Read-only.** The version of the operating system, e.g. "14.04.3 LTS".
 PlatformKernel      |**Read-only.** The name of the operating system kernel, e.g. "Linux".